Originally published: 4 Dec 2020

 If your loved one receives support from a home care agency, contact the company to find out what safety measures and contingency plans they have in place.

-If you employ private care workers to support your loved one, make sure they understand and follow strict hygiene routines, as recommended by the NHS.
+If you to support your loved one, make sure they understand and follow strict hygiene routines, as recommended by the NHS.
 Also ensure that an adequate supply of soap, towels and other hygiene products is available in the home.

 Experts from across Which? have advice on everything from staying safe and keeping in touch with loved ones to travel insurance rights and saving money on your household bills.
-Click to see all the latest coronavirus advice and news from Which?.
+Click to see all the latest from Which?.

 This article was first published on 5 November 2020 and has been updated.
 The latest update was on 23 February to include new guidelines.
 Additional reporting by Natalie Healey.